Welcome to the THF Monthly Kukai.

 Results of Last Month’s THF Kukai

-In January there were 113 submissions from twenty two countries spread across five continents.
+In January there were 193 submissions (another new record!) from thirty-two countries across five continents.

 Remarks are by Dee Evetts, THF Monthly Kukai Commentator.
 He is an internationally known haiku poet and author of “The Conscious Eye” series on contemporary themes in Frogpond in the late 1990s and early 2000s.

 On the first day of each month The Haiku Foundation will announce the kukai theme for that month.
 This theme should be the topic of your poem, and may be stated (by using the theme word or words) or implied.
 Form may be traditional (three-line, 5-7-5) or free (various numbers of lines and/or syllables).
 Season words (kigo) may or may not be used at the poet’s discretion.
 A poet may submit one poem per theme.
 All poems must be the original, unpublished work of the author.
 In order to maintain the spirit and fairness of the kukai, a poem that has appeared anywhere with its author’s name cannot be allowed for submission.